-The MPRR on Rate Ratio prescribes that Agricultural properties are to be rated at 1:0.25 to the residential rate, however the City may rate the agricultural property at any ratio of choice below the prescribed rates ratio of 1:0.25.
+The MPRR on Rate Ratio prescribes that Agricultural properties are to be rated at no more than 25% of the residential property rate-in-the-rand.
+Thus the City may rate an agricultural property at any ratio of choice below the prescribed rates ratio of 1:0.25.

-Taking into account the limited rate-funded services supplied to such properties in general, the contribution of agriculture to the local economy, the extent to which agriculture assists in meeting the service delivery and development obligations of the City, and the contribution of agriculture to the social and economic welfare of farm workers, the City determines the rates ratio for agricultural property at 1:0.20.
+Taking into account the limited rate-funded services supplied to agricultural properties in general, the contribution of agriculture to the local economy, the extent to which agriculture assists in meeting the service delivery and development obligations of the City, and the contribution of agriculture to the social and economic welfare of farm workers, the City determines the rates ratio for bona fide agricultural property at 1:0.20.